Gary Kildall: Computer Chronicles

 Kildall co-hosted a public television program produced by PBS named Computer Chronicles.
 It discussed trends in personal computing.
 Gary co-hosted the program for seven years during the first eight seasons from 1983 to 1990.
 After this time the program continued through its 19th season, with the last episode broadcast on June 25, 2002.

 Activenture

 In 1984 Gary started another company, Activenture, which adapted optical disc technology for computer use, using as reference the Red Book developed by Sony and Phillips in 1980.
 In 1985 the CD-ROM was presented by Philips and Sony, the same year Activenture was renamed KnowledgeSet.

 The Electronic Encyclopedia

-In June 1985 Digital Research released The Electronic Encyclopedia, a CD-ROM version of Grolier's Academic American Encyclopedia.
+In June 1985 Activenture released The Electronic Encyclopedia, a CD-ROM version of Grolier's Academic American Encyclopedia.
 The first computer encyclopedia, it included pictures in 1990 and added audio and videos in 1992.
 The encyclopedia was acquired by Banta Corporation; its last CD-ROM version was published in 2003.